 One of my favorite things about spring is baking.
 Something about the temperatures dropping and the nights coming later makes me all nostalgic and draws me into the kitchen to bake and cook and make our home cozy and comforting.

 The few days we have had below 70-degree weather, I have been in the kitchen cooking and baking and concocting yummy new recipes.

 I decided that it was time to tell you all about our favorite tools in our kitchen.
 These are our essentials for baking, in no particular order.

 1. KitchenAid Artisan Stand Mixer

-This is an ESSENTIAL for baking.
+This is ESSENTIAL for baking.
 If you don’t have one, buy one.
 Save up for one.
 Set aside pennies every month for one.
 Just get one.
-I grew up with one of these, and they are the absolute best for whipping up a batch of cookies, a cake or whipping meringue or marshmallows.
+I grew up with one of these, and they are the absolute best for whipping up a batch of cookies, a cake, or whipping meringue or marshmallows.
 Give your arm a rest from the hand mixers.
 This thing is a sturdy piece of equipment and they last forever!

 2. KitchenAid Flex Edge Beater